GusStgoReyes/CNSGAN/README.md

 Furthermore, the repository of DCNN-GAN was forked and modified in this github: https://github.com/GusStgoReyes/CNS-GAN.git.

 The baseline.ipynb contains the necessary procedure to run the baseline model (DCNN-GAN).
-The CNS-GAN.ipynb contains the new model developed and the procedure to train/test the model.
+The newCNS-GAN.ipynb contains the new model developed and the procedure to train/test the model.